GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 A user's registered phone number can be removed by a Gluu administrator either via the oxTrust UI in `Users` > `Manage People`, or in LDAP under the user entry.
 Once the phone number has been removed from the user's account, the user can re-enroll a new phone number following the [phone number enrollment](#phone-number-enrollment) instructions above.

 ## Troubleshooting
 If problems are encountered, take a look at the logs, specifically `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.
-Inspect all messages related to OTP.
+Inspect all messages related to Twilio.
 For instance, the following messages show an example of correct script initialization:

 ```
 Twilio SMS.
 Initialization
 Twilio SMS.
 Initialized successfully
 ```

+Also make sure you are using the latest version of the script that can be found [here](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/twilio_sms/twilio2FA.py).